lowlowd/WEALTHSIMPLE-BONUS/src/data/post/wealthsimple-referral-code-2025.md

 ### If You've Already Funded Your Account

-You have a **7-day window** after your first deposit to add a referral code retroactively.
-After 7 days, the option disappears from the app entirely.
+You have a **7-day window** after your first deposit to add a referral code retroactively.[^4] After 7 days, the option disappears from the app entirely.

 To add the code during this window: